dakotamurphyucf/ochat/Readme.md

 ## Description

-This OCaml project is a comprehensive toolkit designed for parsing OCaml code, managing vector databases, and integrating with OpenAI's API.
-Key features include code indexing, prompt generation, markdown style chat completions using GPT models, and tokenization using OpenAI's Tikitoken specification.
+This OCaml project is a AI enhanced developer toolkit that integrates with OpenAI's API.
+Key features include code indexing and natural language search, prompt generation, and a markdown style ai chat interface that includes enhanced functionality using openai's function calling.
 This library contains alot of experimentation, and is intented to be more of a research project than a production ready app.
 Uses Effect based library Eio for concurrency and Owl for computing cosign similarity of openai embeddings.
 I recommmend installing in a local opam switch.

 ## Installation